JohnnyBlocks/JBs-Lab-Development/_posts/reviews/2023-01-17-red-dead-redemption-2.md

 I play mostly docked at 1080 but also play on deck.
 When I do I just change the resolution from 720 to 800.

+I am also using [CryoByte33 Utilities](https://github.com/CryoByte33/steam-deck-utilities) on my SteamDeck (using recommended settings).
+I am a fan of his work and he has a nice YouTube channel that goes deep into [game](https://youtu.be/epmYVEn97ac) and [deck](https://youtu.be/od9_a1QQQns) settings.

 **SteamDeck Settings**: Configuration for SteamDeck in GameMode

+- Get [CryoByte33 Utilities](https://github.com/CryoByte33/steam-deck-utilities).
+Use the recommended settings.
+(Not required but I recommend it as it does a couple nice things to the deck/os)
 - Go into the SteamDeck Settings (left menu) and set the resolution to your display.
 Mine is 1920x1080@120.
 This is the video signal resolution the deck will generate.
 - Go into the RDR2 SteamDeck Settings (gear icon, then settings): General - Game Resolution: Native